happner/happn-cluster/README.md

 #### config.seedWait

 Members that are not the seed member pause this long before starting.
 This allows for a booting host that contains multiple cluster member instances all starting concurrently where one is the seed member.
 By waiting, the seed member will be up and running before the others attempt to join it in the cluster.

 #### config.[host, port]

 The host and port on which this member's SWIM service should listen.
 Host should be an actual ip address or hostname, not '0.0.0.0'.
 It can also be specified using [interface](https://github.com/happner/dface) (eg 'eth0')

-Default: 'eth0', 11000
+**Important: The membership service protocol is currently insecure.
+These ports need to be protected in a private cluster.** [issues/1](https://github.com/happner/happn-cluster/issues/1)

 #### config.hosts